silksil/MY_README.md/README.md

 ## What's this?
-This is my personal README.
-The **aim of this document is to**:
+Inspired by various [articles](http://firstround.com/review/the-indispensable-document-for-the-modern-manager/) on creating your own user-guide in order to create transparency, set expectations and improve communication between collegues, I decided to create my own personal ReadME.
+My main **goals of this document is to**:

 * Crystallise my thoughts and identify my most important values and principles in relation to work.
 * Help my colleagues understand me better as a person and work together more efficiently and effectively.

-The **aim of this document is not to**:
-* To judge or state how my colleagues should think or act.
-I appreciate and respect if others think or work differently.

 This document is work in progress, just like me.
-I am human and I make mistakes.
-Thus, I encourage my colleagues to hold me accountable and challenge my values and principles, as this allows me to improve myself as a colleague and person.

 ## About me
 Things you should know about me: